-Good governance practices include sound management

-structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+There is no committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?